alttch/eva-js-framework/README.md

 * EVA JS Framework and Toolbox have become ES modules.

+* Toolbox module can not be used in environments which do not allow importing CSS styles.

 * the default "$eva" object is now available for web browsers only

 * Web socket mode is now turned on by default